Three 2026 Paint Color Signals to Test in Polymer Clay

 Key takeaways

-- 1Benjamin Moore, Sherwin-Williams, and Behr 2026 paint announcements point toward deep brown, warm khaki, and smoky blue-green palettes worth testing for clay
+- 1Benjamin Moore and Sherwin-Williams 2026 paint announcements point toward deep brown and warm khaki palettes worth testing for clay; Behr's 2026 pick Hidden Gem adds a smoky blue-green.

 - 2Treat annual trend posts as dated snapshots.
 Re-check the brand announcements before reusing the same palette next year